EarthEcho Expedition:Water By Design

 Increasing Food Production with Precision AgricultureDownload Lesson Plan

 Participating in this hands-on lesson, students in grades 6-8 will lead each other through the integration and application of a real-life situation.
 This lesson provides a PowerPoint and worksheets to help students understand precision agriculture and its use of geographic information systems to help farmers use a sustainable growing method.
 Students will then integrate their knowledge and skills to create their own mini irrigation system.

 Youth in Action: Environmental Charter Middle School

-Environmental Charter Middle School in Gardena, CA, guides their students to discover environmental issues in their community and create solutions.
+Environmental Charter Middle School in Inglewood, CA, guides their students to discover environmental issues in their community and create solutions.
 Expedition Fellow Tashanda Giles-Jones and her Green Ambassadors show that award-winning conservation efforts are a matter of simple design after identifying a community need.